 This intimate lodge sits on the edge of a crystal clear lagoon, nestled between the magnificent Overberg Mountains, and the famous whale coast near Hermanus in the Western Cape.
 Here you will unwind and relax to the sights and sounds of nature at its very best.
-Secluded luxurious suites offer breath-taking views and there are so many ways to enjoy the spectacular surroundings - from boat cruises and guided nature walks to kayaking, quad biking and whale watching.
+Secluded luxurious suites offer breath-taking views and there are so many ways to enjoy the spectacular surroundings - from boat cruises and guided nature walks to kayaking, E-biking and whale watching.
 Mosaic delights with its friendly warmth, sumptuous cuisine and one of the best sunsets along the Garden Route.

 Escaping the world for a little while and spending your days lazily enjoying the reserve and all it has to offer.